LLM-Meta-SR: In-Context Learning for Evolving Selection Operators in Symbolic Regression: Algorithm Framework

 \subsection{Incorporating Domain Knowledge into Prompts}

-Algorithm evolution requires deep domain expertise, which general-purpose LLMs often lack.
-To compensate, domain knowledge is commonly incorporated into prompts to enhance LLM-based algorithm evolution~\citep{romera2024mathematical, liu2024evolution}.
-For the design of selection operators, we embed the following principles into the prompt to guide the LLM toward generating more effective solutions:
+Algorithm evolution requires domain expertise, which general-purpose LLMs often lack.
+To compensate, domain knowledge\footnote{Here, domain knowledge refers to common knowledge shared by machine learning and GP experts, rather than knowledge specific to a particular application domain.} is commonly incorporated into prompts to enhance LLM-based algorithm evolution~\cite{romera2024mathematical, liu2024evolution}.
+For the design of selection operators, we embed the following principles directly into the prompt text so that the LLM explicitly sees the desired properties when generating solutions:

-\textbf{Diversity-aware:} Purely objective-driven selection can cause premature convergence.
+\textbf{Diversity-aware:} Diversity means that the selection operator should drive the SR algorithm to discover diverse solutions, rather than referring to the diversity of the selection operator code itself.
+Purely objective-driven selection can cause premature convergence.
 To counter this, it is desirable to select models that perform well on different training instances to maintain population diversity.

-\textbf{Interpretability-aware:} Interpretability, often measured by the number of nodes in a symbolic expression, is a critical criterion.
+\textbf{Interpretability-aware:} Interpretability means that the selection operator should guide the SR algorithm to discover interpretable solutions, rather than emphasizing the interpretability of the selection operator itself.
+Interpretability, often measured by the number of nodes in a symbolic expression, is a critical criterion.
 Let $n_i$ denote the number of nodes in solution $p_i$.
-The selection operator should favor solutions with smaller $n_i$ to promote simpler, more interpretable models.
+The selection operator should favor solutions with smaller $n_i$ to promote simpler and more interpretable models.

-\textbf{Stage-aware:} Selection pressure should adapt over time.
+\textbf{Dynamic Selection Pressure:} Selection pressure should adapt over time.
 In early generations ($t \ll T_{\text{max}}$), it should favor exploration.
-In later stages ($t \approx T_{\text{max}}$), it should prioritize exploitation of high-fitness solutions to encourage convergence.
+In later generations ($t \approx T_{\text{max}}$), it should prioritize exploitation of high-fitness solutions to encourage convergence.

 \textbf{Complementarity-aware:} To effectively recombine useful traits, crossover should favor solutions with complementary strengths.
-Given performance vectors $\mathbf{s}_i$ and $\mathbf{s}_j$ over $d$ instances, complementarity means selecting pairs with low correlation.
-Such combinations integrate distinct capabilities and can yield offspring that perform well across a broader range of instances.
+Given performance vectors $\mathbf{s}_i$ and $\mathbf{s}_j$ over $T$ datasets, complementarity means selecting pairs with low correlation.
+Such combinations integrate distinct capabilities and can yield offspring that perform well across a broader range of datasets.

 \textbf{Vectorization-aware:} Vectorized operations are preferred, as they can be efficiently accelerated using NumPy or GPU computation.
+For example, lexicase processes individuals and cases sequentially, while DALex~\cite{ding2023probabilistic} formulates weighting summations so that selection reduces to matrix operations.
 This improves the runtime efficiency of the evolved operator and reduces evaluation overhead during meta-evolution.